 This section describes and not limited to the summary of work to be done, its project or activity description, location and the period of activity from start until completion.
 A general outline of the overall activity and its purpose can be included here.

-Access describes the accessibility of the construction site whether from employees or from equipment access and mobilization prior to and during site construction.
+At includes the Access which describes the accessibility of the construction site whether from employees or from equipment access and mobilization prior to and during site construction.
 In opposite, Egress refers to the exit after the site work or it can be an evacuation plan of employees during an emergency situation and demobilization of equipment when the construction is finish.

 The proper lighting should be considered especially when the activity requires working at night.
 Some site activities are restricted during day time, so it should also be considered together with the following: